VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 #### Windows
 **The hooks do not work on Windows** (however, their execution seems to be possible theoretically).
-This is because one may not be emulating bash environment in any way or doing it in some specific way.

 #### macOS
 Some hooks use `grep`.
 The macOS version of `grep` (FreeBSD) differs from GNU `grep`.